LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Solution:

-Mac users must explicitly choose "Windows Comma Separated (.csv)" format when saving
+Mac users must choose "Windows Comma Separated (.csv)" format when saving.

 How Zera Books Eliminates CSV Formatting